 - Repeat as required.

-Watch out for the £85,000 FSCS compensation limit (see below) and open a new flexible ISA with a different authorised firm before you go over that line.
+Watch out for the £85,000 FSCS compensation limit (see below).
+Open a new flexible ISA with a different authorised firm before you go over that line.

 What happens if you exceed the ISA allowance?

-HMRC will be in touch if you exceed the ISA allowance.
-You may be let off for a first offence but otherwise they will instruct your ISA provider on what action to take.
+HMRC should get in touch if you exceed the ISA allowance.
+You may be let off for a first offence, but otherwise it will instruct your ISA provider on what action to take.

 Action is likely to include your extraordinary rendition to an offshore black site where you will be forced to read HMRC compliance manuals for the rest of your life.

-Or maybe HMRC will require overpayments and excess income to be removed from your account.
-And invite you to pay income tax and capital gains (potentially on all assets in the ISA) from the date of the invalid subscription until the problem is fixed.
+Alternatively, HMRC may require overpayments and excess income to be removed from your account.
+And also invite you to pay income tax and capital gains (potentially on all assets in the ISA) from the date of the invalid subscription until the problem is fixed.

-Your ISA provider may also charge you a fee for all the hassle.
+Your ISA provider may also charge you a fee for the hassle.